augustinechiajh/gke-gemini-chatbot/README.md

   - Introduce guardrails or response validation layers to reduce hallucinations and enforce output structure.

 ### Automation
 - **Current State**: Even though provisioning of the infra is automated, using reusable GHA workflows and actions, pushing images to Artifact Repository is still not automated.
-There are still many steps involved in setting up the user's GitHub repo as well
+There are still many steps involved in setting up the user's GitHub repo as well.
 - **Improvement Opportunities**:
-  - Include docker build and pushes as part of the GitHub Actions pipeline_config.yaml
+  - Include docker build and pushes as part of the GitHub Actions pipeline_config.yaml.
   - Convert this repository into a GitHub template repo, allowing users to easily generate their own copies.
-  - Provide bootstrap scripts (`setup.sh` or `bootstrap.py`) that prompt for inputs like `PROJECT_ID`, `REGION`, and other environment variables, and automatically apply them across the necessary files (Terraform, workflows, etc.).
+  - Provide bootstrap scripts (`setup.sh` or `bootstrap.py`) that prompt for inputs like `PROJECT_ID`, `REGION`, and other environment variables, and automatically apply them across the necessary files (Terraform, workflows, etc).
   - Automate the initialization of required secrets, Terraform state configuration, or service accounts if applicable.

 ## Features

-- **Response streaming** from Ollama-hosted Phi3.5 LLM.
+- **Response streaming**: Real-time streaming of model response from Ollama-hosted Phi3.5 LLM.
 - **Automated Kubernetes Deployment**: Infrastructure is provisioned and deployed to GKE using Terraform and GitHub Actions.
 - **Reusable CI/CD Components**:
   - [`gha-ci-tf`](https://github.com/augustinechiajh/gha-ci-tf): Reusable CI workflow for Terraform validate and tflinting.